raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

 ### the associative property

 `foldl` _consumes_ the elements from the left of the collection.
-But `foldl` is not called `foldl` because it consumes its elements from the left.
-It's called `foldl` because it *associates* its folding function from the left.
+But `foldl` is not called `foldl` because it consumes its elements from the left: It's called `foldl` because it *associates* its folding function from the left.

 When we write `foldl((valueSoFar, current) => valueSoFar + current, 0, [1, 2, 3, 4, 5])`, we're computing the sum as if we wrote `(((((0 + 1) + 2) + 3) + 4) + 5)`: